RSGB LoRa balloon challenge

 RSGB Affiliated Club £200 Moonraker voucher

-If you’re not an RSGB member yet but you’ve had your eye on some amateur radio goodies, why not join the RSGB now and then enter the competition to win the £200 voucher!
+If you’re not an RSGB member yet but you’ve had your eye on some amateur radio goodies, you’ve still got time to join the RSGB now and then enter the competition to win the £200 voucher!
 Choose whether to enjoy the new Digital membership subscription or to take advantage of the discounts for Direct Debit payments if you prefer to receive RadCom in the post.
 Not only will you be in with a chance to win the Moonraker prize, but you’ll also be able to take advantage of the wide range of other RSGB member benefits.

 Boost your chances!